saturnlighting/literature-review/README.md

   of environments encouraging walking may be different from those supporting cycling.

-- Differences in different latitudes.

 - More research in developing countries. “lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
 This is particularly relevant in SSA due to the generalized lack of security and safety.”
 (Mendiate et al. 2022).

+- More research in countries with different latitudes to most Western countries.

 - We do not know whether there is difference in terms of age.
 Fotios, Uttley, and Gorjimahlabani (2022) considered age only for pedestrians.